 A screen door on your house allows fresh air and extra light while keeping out insects, leaves, pollen, and other airborne detritus.
 With an attractive screen door, you'll enjoy the energy-saving benefits of keeping your door and windows open instead of running costly A/Cs.
+While it can be tempting to buy a screen door from your local home improvement store, this is a project many DIYers can handle on their own.
+The sense of accomplishment when you begin using your new screen door can be just as rewarding as the money saved.

 Basics of Building Your Own Screen Door